 W3C is the international standards organization for the World Wide Web.

-Led by Web inventor and director Time Berners-Lee, the consortium develops web standards and software, engages in education and outreach, and serves as a forum for discussion about Web technologies.
-It also focuses on issues of accessibility, internationalization, and mobile web solution.
+Led by Web inventor and director Tim Berners-Lee, the consortium develops web standards and software, engages in education and outreach, and serves as a forum for discussion about Web technologies.
+It also focuses on issues of accessibility, internationalization, and mobile web solutions.

 4. Number Resource Organization (NRO)